 Your base, the Sapodilla Cayes, Belize

-The Sapodilla Cayes Marine Reserve covers an area of approximately 125 square kilometers and includes fourteen sand and mangrove cayes along the southernmost tip of the Belize Barrier Reef.
-It is a World Heritage site and is located nearly 40 miles due east of Punta Gorda.
+The Sapodilla Cayes Marine Reserve covers an area of approximately 125 square kilometers and includes fourteen sand and mangrove cayes along the southernmost tip of the Belize Barrier Reef, a World Heritage site.

 The outer portion of the reserve is characterized by shallow water reefs which occur as a fringe around the cayes.
 The depth of water over these fringing reefs is often less then 15 feet, and some of them are exposed at low tides.
 The drop off east of the islands is gently sloping, in contrast to the near vertical walls further north and surrounding the outer coral atolls.